asyncapi/parser-js/README.md

 The parser API is generally structured the same way as the AsyncAPI specification, with additional support functions such as `has<Something>()`.
 The parser uses wrapped functions to get the properties stored in JSON.
 This means in order to get the info object you would use the function `doc.info()` and to get the title inside the info object you call `doc.info().title()`.

+The parser by default supports on AsyncAPI Schema Format and JSON Schema Format.
+For additional formats, you need to plugin additional plugins.

 See [API documentation](/API.md) for more example and full API reference information.

 ## Using in the browser